ChenTheHolyKnight/SOFTENG306p1/README.md

 # SoftEng306Project1
-The wiki contains meeting agenda/minutes and algorithm research and implementations Our project plan can be found in the "docs" folder
+The wiki contains meeting agenda/minutes and algorithm research and implementations Our project plan can be found in the "docs" folder.
+Our final jar file is available under the FINAL release on this repository
 ## Project Description
 This project is about using artificial intelligence and parallel processing power to solve a difficult scheduling problem.
 It is about Speed!
 In this project of the SoftEng306 design course your client is